What is Culinary Team NAIT?

 - hosting gourmet dinners

-Team NAIT has won many honours, most recently they took home 2 gold and 2 silver medals at the 2012 Culinary Olympics in Erfurt, Germany in October.
+Culinary Team NAIT has won many honours, most recently in May 2013, they took home a record breaking 4 gold, 8 silver, and 8 bronze at the 2013 Hong Kong International Culinary Challenge.
+Previously, in October 2012 Culinary Team Nait received 2 gold and 2 silver medals at the Culinary Olympics in Erfurt, Germany .
 They also came home with 3 silvers, and 4 bronzes at Emirates Salon Culinaire in Dubai, which ran in February 2012.
 Other competitions Culinary Team NAIT has participated in have been very successful, starting with winning 4 silver and 6 bronze at HOFEX 2011 in Hong Kong.
 Every member of Team NAIT brought home a medal from both the Escoffier Society competition in Toronto in March 2010 and the FHA2010 Culinary Challenge in Singapore April 20 - 23, 2010.